 Until recently, there were seven audio formats supported by Blu-ray players.
 Of these, three were mandatory and have to be supported by a Blu-ray player, and four were optional.

 With the introduction of the Ultra HD Blu-ray specification, there is now optional support for the new object-based codecs, Dolby Atmos and DTS:X.

-The only rule they have to follow is that the primary audio track has to be one of the mandatory formats (which all players will support), and then any further audio tracks can then be either mandatory or optional (so your player may support them or may not).
+The only rule they have to follow is that the primary audio track has to be one of the mandatory formats (which all players will support).
+Then any further audio tracks can then be either mandatory or optional (so your player may support them or may not).

-Therefore, when you are buying a Blu-ray player, you will have to pay attention to the audio formats that your player supports if you have particular soundtracks that you need it to play.
+Therefore, when you are buying a Blu-ray player, you will have to pay attention to the audio formats that your player supports if you have particular soundtracks that you need to play.

 These are the Blu-ray audio codecs with some details on each.

 1. Linear PCM (Mandatory)

 Linear PCM is a mandatory audio format for Blu-ray and is often simply referred to as LPCM.

 PCM audio is the standard for CD and DVD technology and has also been made a standard for Blu-ray.
 It is an uncompressed audio format so there is no loss in quality on the disc, but the big disadvantage is it takes up a lot of space.